Mesa Dog Bite Lawyers

 Every animal attack case is unique due to the facts and circumstances involved.
 However, each of the types of infections and injuries above can be incredibly painful, often requiring extensive treatment and long-term costs.
 A 2022 report by the American Society of Plastic Surgeons indicated that approximately 19,000 patients required reconstructive procedures due to dog bite injuries.
 If you were attacked by someone’s dog in Mesa, call or fill out an online contact form for a free consultation.

-Who is Responsible for a Dog Bite?
+Who is Can Be Held Liable for Losses from a Dog Bite?

 In most cases, the owner of the dog is responsible for the injuries and losses that occur from an animal attack.
 However, financial recovery is often through liability coverage, with homeowner’s insurance being the most common source.
 If the dog owner is a tenant, the renter’s insurance is likely to cover the damages.
 In cases where the landlord or their representatives were aware of the tenant’s dog and its viciousness, the landlord may be held liable.
 The dog owner or the landlord may be deemed negligent if the dog escaped through inadequate maintenance of fences or gates.